Woodworking Projects for Two as Relationship Therapy

 If you buy something through our posts, we may get a small commission.
 Read more here.

 Many studies have been conducted to explore the concept that couples who share a common interest are more likely to have prolonged relationship success.
-While there is no one absolute reason why one marriage fails while another one prevails, there does seem to be a correlation between couples who can bond over a common interest and those that cannot.
+Now, there isn’t a singular reason explaining why some relationships thrive while others falter.
+However, I’ve observed a notable connection between couples who can bond over shared interests and the longevity of their relationship.

 Even something as simple as a TV show can provide a foundation.
 If you and your partner get invested in a TV show together, you are working on an essential part of the relationship: common ground and compromise.
 It might seem like a stretch, but finding common ground with the little things could help you find common ground when it matters the most.